FormidableLabs/react-live/README.md

 By default this component will render a `<style />` tag for the Prism styling.
 You can decide not to render it and include the `react-live.css` file instead.

+The `noInline` option kicks the Provider into a different mode, where you can write imperative-style code and nothing gets evaluated and mounted automatically.
+Your example will need to call `render` with valid JSX elements.

 ### &lt;LiveEditor /&gt;